roisiegelman/NSD1-in-Breast-Cancer/data_analysis_explained.md

   **C.`pip install --upgrade`:**
 - This command upgrades the specified packages to their latest versions available on PyPI (Python Package Index).
+- Run the script to upgrade all specified packages to their latest versions.
+- **Useful for ensuring all dependencies are current before running other scripts or analyses that depend on them.**
+-
  **D. List of Packages:**
 - **pandas:** A data manipulation and analysis library.
 - **openpyxl:** Used for reading and writing Excel files.